Frequently Asked Questions About the COVID-19 Vaccine

-Yes.
-The Pfizer-BioNTech and the Moderna vaccines can be administered interchangeably in individuals aged 6 and over (one for the first dose and another for the second, third or fourth) safely, without increased risk or decreased efficacy of the vaccine.
+For individuals aged 6 and over: Yes, the Pfizer-BioNTech and the Moderna vaccines can be administered interchangeably (one for the first dose and another for the second, third or fourth) safely, without increased risk or decreased efficacy of the vaccine.
 They can both also be received safely as a second dose by individuals who received the AstraZeneca vaccine for their first dose.

 The Provincial Booking System no longer specifies the type of vaccine (Pfizer-BioNTech or Moderna) to be administered when booking an appointment.
 Pfizer-BioNTech and Moderna COVID-19 mRNA vaccines are administered at COVID-19 vaccination clinics throughout the EOHU region.
 Depending on vaccine availability at the time of the appointment, individuals attending clinics may not receive the same vaccine they received in previous doses.
 Rest assured that the best vaccine to receive is the first one that is available for your age group.

 mRNA vaccines are a new type of vaccine; however, researchers have been studying and working with these vaccines for quite some time. mRNA vaccines teach our cells how to make a protein that will trigger an immune response.
 Once triggered, our body then makes antibodies.
 These antibodies help us fight the infection if the real virus does enter our body in the future.